-Further information about graduate programs can be obtained electronically from the Department of Psychological Science website, which contains details of requirements, funding opportunities, clinical and research facilities, specialty areas, ongoing research, and faculty.
+Further information about graduate programs can be obtained electronically from the Department of Psychological Science website, which contains details of requirements, specialty areas, ongoing research, and faculty.

-Applicants must apply for the Ph.D. degree only.
-Students whose goal is a terminal master's degree are not accepted.
+Applicants interested in the Ph.D. must apply for the Ph.D. degree only.
+Students whose goal is a terminal master's degree should apply through the M.A. program.